alex-k-exe/alex-k-exe/README.md

 Please check out my personal website at [alexkammin.com](https://alexkammin.com/) or my repos

-I don't really care if I'm a fullstack/frontend/backend developer, and more focused on just making stuff
+I don't really pay attention to whether I'm a fullstack/frontend/backend developer; instead I'm more focused on just making stuff

 Hopefully by the time someone reads this, I've uploaded a few Instagram posts for creative coding viusalisations of tv shows and movies